 → Study Themes

-The German Family Panel is a cooperative effort linking the University of Bremen, the Chemnitz University of Technology, the Friedrich Schiller University of Jena, the University of Cologne, and the Ludwig Maximilian University of Munich.
+The German Family Panel was a cooperative effort linking the University of Bremen, the Friedrich Schiller University of Jena, the University of Cologne, and the Ludwig-Maximilians-Universität in Munich.
 Since 2010, pairfam has been funded as long-term project by the German Research Foundation (DFG).
-It is advised by an international board and accredited as a research data center by the German Data Forum (RatSWD).
-A close collaboration exists with the Max Planck Institute for Demographic Research and TNS Infratest Sozialforschung.
+It was advised by an international board and accredited as a research data center by the German Data Forum (RatSWD).

 → Organizational Structure

 pairfam was approved by the ethics committee of the Faculty of Management, Economics and Social Sciences of the University of Cologne.